Victor D. Chrispin, Jr

 The BMCEP is a year round program that it consists of two enriching components: Saturday Academy and Summer Institute.
 Saturday Academy consists of the students gathering and participating in academic enrichment and professional development during the academic year.
-The Summer Institute is the summer residency program where students stay on the campus of Edward Waters University endeavor in academic enrichment, professional development, social skills, and get a “preview” of what it feels like to be a college student.
+The Summer Institute is the summer residency program where students stay on the campus of Edward Waters College endeavor in academic enrichment, professional development, social skills, and get a “preview” of what it feels like to be a college student.

 The Black Male College Explorers Program is always looking for more “Explorers”.
 For more information please feel free to contact us.

 “If there is anything more reprehensible than the practice of discriminiation upon a people because of race, color, religion, national origin or ancestry, it is for the people discriminated against to accept it without protest or resistance.
 It is an evidence of an utter lack of self-respect, the most priceless possession an individual or group can have, without which there can be no human dignity.”